gal1aoui/Nextjs-Supabase-Project-Ticket-Management/README.md

 ---

-Made with ❤️ using Next.js and Supabase
+Made with ❤️ using Next.js, Supabase, and TanStack Query